 - Determining the efficacy and effectiveness of non-pharmacological treatments

 - Identifying age-specific mechanisms of chronic pain and physical function decline

 - Understanding and improving the healthcare provider’s role in patient management

-Steven George, PhD, PT, is professor and director of Musculoskeletal Research in the DCRI and vice chair of Clinical Research in the Department of Orthopaedic Surgery.
+Steven George is a professor and director of Musculoskeletal Research in the DCRI and vice-chair of Clinical Research in the Department of Orthopaedic Surgery.
 As a clinical researcher, George focuses on musculoskeletal health as part of the DCRI's effort to participate in the advancement of exciting new interdisciplinary research at Duke.
 He also leads the collaborative relationship between the Department of Orthopaedic Surgery and the DCRI.
 George’s research projects have been supported by the National Institutes of Health and Department of Defense and he has been recognized with prestigious research awards from the American Pain Society, American Physical Therapy Association, and International Association for the Study of Pain.

 Before coming to Duke, George worked at the University of Florida, where he was a tenured professor; and director of the Doctor of Physical Therapy Program in the Department of Physical Therapy.
 He also served as director of the Brooks-PHHP Research Collaboration in the College of Public Health and Health Professions.
 He earned a PhD in rehabilitation science and an MS in orthopedic physical therapy from the School of Health and Rehabilitation Sciences at the University of Pittsburgh, and his PT from West Virginia University.
 George also completed a postdoctoral fellowship in pain research and rehabilitation outcomes at the University of Florida.